Cradoe/cradoe/README.md

 ### Hello World 👋, I am Ismail Obadimu
-I am a software engineer from Nigeria, with more than 3 years of experience delivering tech solutions.
+I am a software developer from Nigeria, with more than 3 years of experience delivering tech solutions.
 An avid programmer and fast learner.
 Obsessed with detail and quality.
 Always trying to improve development and communication processes.
 I love simple and elegant solutions to every problem.
 - 🔭 Working on multiple frontend and backend projects using React, PHP, and Nodejs
 - 🌱 Learning design patterns in depth